pingi14/LA-Metro-Bike-Share/README.md

 - 52% Booking increase from 2022 to 2023
 - Westside Region possess 3 out of the top 4 Stations for % Increase from 2022 to 2023
 - Average usage time: 30 minutes

+Time/Date Factors
+- 16% Bookings are activated on Saturdays
+- 49% Bookings are activated during the afternoon Period (5pm the most popular)
+- October is the most populated month at 11%.
+January represents the lowest percentage (6%), but every month from there to October there is a steady progression.
+It then declines again in November and December

+Location
+- 60% bikes were picked up from Downtown (including 57% increase from 2022 to 2023)
+- 44% increase of bike bookings starting from Westside from 2022 to 2023
+- Top 3 most popular booking stations were all from Westside.
+Ocean Front Walk & Navy (49252), Downtown Santa Monica East Line Station (34751) and Ocean Front Walk & North Venice (32301)

+Other
+- 8 out of 10 bookings are One Way
+- 166% Increase from 2022 to 2023 towards the use of Electric Bikes
+- 55% usage came from Monthly Pass holders